East Side median real estate price is $211,904, which is less expensive than 69.5% of Illinois neighborhoods and 78.3% of all U.S. neighborhoods.

 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The East Side neighborhood is among the top 5% of American neighborhoods in terms of walkability.

-The freedom of moving to new places versus the comfort of home.
-How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
-NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
-More residents of the East Side neighborhood live here today that also were living in this same neighborhood five years ago than is found in 96.1% of U.S. neighborhoods.
+Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
+Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
+NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
+More residents of the East Side neighborhood live here today that also were living in this same neighborhood five years ago than is found in 97.5% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-In the East Side neighborhood, 32.3% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 30.0% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (25.5%), and 12.2% in clerical, assistant, and tech support occupations.
+In the East Side neighborhood, 33.6% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 30.5% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (21.1%), and 14.8% in clerical, assistant, and tech support occupations.

-In the East Side neighborhood in Chicago, IL, residents most commonly identify their ethnicity or ancestry as Mexican (76.2%).
-There are also a number of people of Puerto Rican ancestry (6.2%), and residents who report German roots (3.7%), and some of the residents are also of Polish ancestry (3.2%), along with some Irish ancestry residents (3.1%), among others.
-In addition, 20.1% of the residents of this neighborhood were born in another country.
+In the East Side neighborhood in Chicago, IL, residents most commonly identify their ethnicity or ancestry as Mexican (74.6%).
+There are also a number of people of German ancestry (5.3%), and residents who report Irish roots (4.5%), and some of the residents are also of Puerto Rican ancestry (3.4%), along with some Polish ancestry residents (3.1%), among others.
+In addition, 18.9% of the residents of this neighborhood were born in another country.